Doctoral Program (Psy.D.) in Clinical Psychology

 Applicants to the Psy.D.
 Program should note that given the Institute’s aim to integrate psychology and a Catholic philosophical and theological understanding of the human person, all students are required to complete four courses in the areas of theology and philosophy in order to graduate.
 Students who apply should be prepared to undertake rigorous graduate level studies in philosophy and theology in areas relevant to psychology.

-Students should be aware that they will be required to be fingerprinted and to pass a background check prior to beginning work with clients in their practicum at the Center for Psychological Services or prior to working in external practica or internships.
+Applicants who are admitted and become IPS students should be aware that they will be required to be fingerprinted and to pass a background check prior to beginning work with clients in their external practicum or internships.

 The Institute can accept foreign applicants who are in the United States as dependents of someone in the country on a work visa.
 The Institute can also accept students in the country on F-1 and R-1 visas.
 International students are required to maintain valid immigration status throughout their stay at the Institute.
 In most cases, this requires that the student be enrolled full-time for two consecutive semesters out of every year.
 A person whose immigration status is not valid is not considered a current student, and cannot register for classes, participate in the Institute’s activities, or apply for readmission or admission to a degree program.